SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

    4. Strings

       Strings are all literals, that are not numbers, variables or facts.
-An interesting aspect here is, that strings in the rules must not be enclosed in quotes, as long as they do not contain characters.
+An interesting aspect here is, that strings in the rules must not be enclosed in quotes, as long as they do not contain spaces or other characters with a role in the syntax.

 #### Expressions